-Share community resources with patients promoting CDC-approved programs for asthma self-management and education (i.e. American Lung Association Open Airways for Schools and Kickin' Asthma) Implement use of the Medication Adherence Estimator® and included Interpretation Guide to enhance medication adherence.
-Access Quality Insights 2022 Medication Adherence Practice Module for more information.
-Provide patient education on how to use inhalers.
-Create and review an Asthma Action Plan with patient, parent/caregiver.
-Start early teaching younger children about their asthma using resources aimed at younger children, such as Dusty The Asthma Goldfish and His Asthma Triggers Funbook .
+Share community resources with patients, promoting CDC-approved programs for asthma self-management and education (e.g., American Lung Association Open Airways for Schools and Kickin' Asthma).
+Provide patient education on how to use inhalers .
+Create and review an Asthma Action Plan with the patient, parent/caregiver.
+Start asthma education early by teaching younger children about their condition using age-appropriate resources, such as Dusty the Asthma Goldfish and His Asthma Triggers Funbook .